natashaU/weather_app/README.md

 # HOMEWORK: Practice with Array Methods and APIs!!

-This is a bigger homework, we know.
+This is a bigger homework.
 Take your time, work through all the parts thoroughly.
-You can make it!!
-Maybe work on getting the methods homework all done on Tuesday night and then leaving Wednesday to tackle the API homework... 🤔
+You can make it!! 💪💪💪

 ## 🚀 Completion looks like: